renovatebot/tutorial/README.md

 ### General Comments:

-- Granting access to all repositories or change repo selections can be modified at any time on the [Renovate App GitHub page](https://github.com/apps/renovate).
+- Granting access to all repositories or change repo selections can be modified at any time on the [the Mend Renovate App GitHub page](https://github.com/apps/renovate).
 - Renovate configuration can be modified by manual configurations, global organization configurations and existing Renovate presets.

 ### Congratulations!